five-star-roleplay/docs/index.rst

 Welcome to Five Star Roleplay's documentation!
 ##############################################

-This documentation covers rules and features of the `Five Star Roleplay`_.
+This documentation covers rules and features of the Five Star Roleplay.
 This resource uses both markdown and Sphinx in .txt documents.
 Use the side bar for navigation.